 1. Add Canned Yams to the Slow Cooker

-Drain the juice from the canned yams, then place the pieces into the slow cooker.
+Drain the juice from the canned yams and then place the pieces into the slow cooker.

 Stir the ingredients together in the slow cooker.

-Place the lid on the pot and cook on medium for six to eight hours, or until the yams are tender.
+Place the lid on the pot and cook on medium for 6 to 8 hours, or until the yams are tender.

 Do not remove the slow cooker's lid while the yams are cooking.
 This lets heat escape, interrupts the cooking process and will prolong the cooking time for your yams.